24 June, 2019

 Missed accommodation

-If your flight was cancelled due to a covered reason such as severe weather or airlines strikes and you missed pre-booked accommodation, your policy would reimburse you for this.
+If your flight was cancelled due to a covered reason such as severe weather or airline strikes and you missed pre-booked accommodation, your policy would reimburse you for this.

 Theft of passports, travel documents or credit cards